Considering using social media contests or giveaways to grow your business or that of your client?

 There are three types of promotions used to give things away: sweepstakes, contests and lotteries.

-While they often go by many different names (giveaway, raffle, drawing), legally all promotions fit into one of these three categories.
+While they often go by many different names (giveaway, raffle, drawing), legally all promotions, including social media promotions, fit into one of these three categories.

 - Sweepstakes are prize giveaways where the winners are chosen by the luck of the draw.
 Prizes can be almost anything you can think of, from handmade cards to an all-expense–paid trip.